IronMax03/Maze_Generator_With_Cellular_Automaton/README.md

 ## Usage

-This project runs under Oracle [OpenJDK 20](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).
+This project is designed to run with Oracle [OpenJDK 20](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).

+### Running the Project
+To compile the project and then execute the "Main.java" File.
+A window will apear whith the randomize grid.
+The CA should start 4 secons after the randomize grid.

 ## Acknowledgments